Table of Contents

 Durability and Reliability

 Last but not least, we have durability and reliability.
-Reliability is defined by MTBF, or Mean Time Between Failures.
+Reliability is defined by MTBF or Mean Time Between Failures.
 MTBF is the predicted elapsed time between a mechanical or electronic system’s inherent failures during normal operation.
 You can expect an SSD to last longer than a regular hard drive, since there are no moving parts, and most SSDs are pretty reliable nowadays.
 You also have the temperature to consider, especially with RGB SSDs where the lights will give out a bit more heat than a regular drive would.
 However, most manufacturers add some kind of improved cooling system to their RGB SSDs, which makes sure they stay cool and don’t cause any issues.

-Best RGB SSDs:
+NVMe M.2 RGB SSDs: Reviews